 A website is designed to help you understand the 12-county Bay Area region’s labor market needs for a targeted group of middle-skills occupations.

-The Construction Academy is a unique experience, where students are engaged in our classroom, vocational activities and workshops through Rancho Cielo’s partnership with Hartnell College’s East Campus, John Muir Charter School and The Offset Project specializing in Solar Panel installation.
+The Construction Academy is a unique experience, where students are engaged in classroom, vocational activities and workshops through Rancho Cielo’s partnership with Hartnell College’s East Campus, John Muir Charter School and The Offset Project specializing in Solar Panel installation.

 Get trained for a career you’ll love.
 Center for Employment Training (CET) teaches you the skills needed to land a job in your chosen field.
 They provide the training and support to help students of all backgrounds succeed in work and life.
 With locations in Watsonville, Salinas, and Soledad, you can find 13 training programs in the Monterey Bay region.